Meet the 22-Year-Old Girl Behind Drake's Dad's Upcoming Music Video

 I had been doing quite a few things at that point, but I mean I was really fucking nervous about going to Drake’s house.
 So I edited together a show reel in the taxi on my way there, which I showed them, and well….
 I’ve never been so nervous in my entire life.

-It seems like it worked out pretty well, huh.
+It seems like it worked out pretty well.
 And then you ended up being buddies for the past three years?

 So when did you feel ready and why?

 It was in October last year that I felt like, well, damn I can do an awesome video for this guy!
 And I thought it could turn out excellent.
-So I called him and was like “should we do the video?” and he was like, “yeah I’ve been waiting for you!”
-So I was like, well, “let’s do this!”
+So I called him and was like, “Should we do the video?” and he was like, “Yeah I’ve been waiting for you!”
+So I was like, well, “Let’s do this!”
 And there was this major hustle to make sure I wouldn’t leak the song, you know.
-He was a bit paranoid, ‘cause who the fuck am I?
+He was a bit paranoid, beause who the fuck am I?
 We’ve mostly been talking on the phone, you know.
 We saw each other in LA another time when he introduced me to Drake’s management as a video director.
 But still, who am I?

 Nikeisha and Drake’s dad/Dennis Graham at the Swedish Grammis.